guidofioravanti/snowcover_project/README.md

 # snowcover_project

-A description of what steps we need to carry out to develop snow masks for CDI.
+A description of the steps needed for the development of snow masks for the Combined Drought Indicator.

-## Input data
+## Introduction

 The paper of [Richiardi et al.](https://www.mdpi.com/2072-4292/13/10/1957) originally uses L1C Sentinel-2 data.

 These data need:
   - atmospheric and topographic correction using  "Sen2Cor" (ouput: L2A data)
   - cloud mask extraction (using FMASK)

-Richiardi and Adamo propose to **skip** the atmospheric correction (Sen2Cor) and use the L2A data available through the [Open Access Hub](https://sentinel.esa.int/web/sentinel/sentinel-data-access).
+Richiardi and Adamo propose to:
+  - **skip** the atmospheric correction (Sen2Cor)
+  - use the L2A data available through the [Open Access Hub](https://sentinel.esa.int/web/sentinel/sentinel-data-access)

 ## Snow Masks